Szhenger/dna/README.md

 ## Credit

-This problem originates from [CS50's Introduction to Computer Science](https://cs50.harvard.edu/x/2024/psets/6/dna/) at Harvard University.
+This problem originates from [CS50's Introduction to Computer Science](https://cs50.harvard.edu/x/2024/psets/6/dna/) at Harvard University and any solution here is explicitly for educational purposes only.